kiranmadanwad/email-search/README.md

 ## Backup and Disaster Recovery
 - Handling disaster recovery for your email search application, especially when using managed services like Cassandra and Redis in a Kubernetes environment, is essential to ensure the continuity of your service.
 Here are steps and strategies to implement a robust disaster recovery plan:
-- Data Backup and Replication:
+- **Data Backup and Replication**:

+  a. **Cassandra**:
-  a.
-Cassandra: Set up regular backups of your Cassandra data.
+  - Set up regular backups of your Cassandra data.
 Most managed Cassandra services provide automated backup and restore functionality.
 Ensure backups are taken at frequent intervals and stored securely.
 Implement Cassandra's built-in replication features, such as replication factor and data center replication, to ensure data redundancy across multiple nodes and data centers.
 This helps prevent data loss in the event of a node or data center failure.

+  b. **Redis Cache**:
-  b.
-Redis Cache: Configure Redis to take snapshots of your data at regular intervals.
+  - Configure Redis to take snapshots of your data at regular intervals.
 You can use Redis' persistence options like RDB snapshots and AOF logs.Consider using Redis' replication feature to replicate data to multiple Redis instances or clusters.
 This provides data redundancy and high availability.

-- Data Recovery and Failover:
+- **Data Recovery and Failover**:

+  a. **Cassandra**:
-  a.
-Cassandra: Set up a disaster recovery site with a secondary Cassandra cluster in a different region or data center.
+  - Set up a disaster recovery site with a secondary Cassandra cluster in a different region or data center.
 Use asynchronous replication to replicate data to the secondary cluster.
 In the event of a primary cluster failure, switch traffic to the secondary cluster.
 Ensure that your application can automatically detect the primary cluster's unavailability and fail over to the secondary cluster.

+  b. **Redis Cache**:
-  b.
-Redis Cache: Implement Redis Sentinel or Redis Cluster for high availability and automatic failover.
+  - Implement Redis Sentinel or Redis Cluster for high availability and automatic failover.
 These features monitor Redis instances and promote a replica to the primary role if the primary instance fails.
 Consider implementing a read-only replica in a different region to improve read performance and minimize latency in case of a failover.

 ## Conclusion
-The email search application's architecture and strategies, including efficient data modeling, caching, monitoring, and disaster recovery planning, collectively contribute to achieving the 300ms response time target, ensuring a responsive and reliable user experience.
+The email search application's architecture and strategies, including efficient data modeling, caching, monitoring, and disaster recovery planning, collectively contribute to achieving the ~300ms response time target, ensuring a responsive and reliable user experience.